-User can switch between two modes of application: Spin and MID (Motor identification).
-Spin mode is used for control PMSM (see MCAT FreeMASTER interface (Motor Control Application Tuning)).
-MID mode is used for motor parameters identification (see Motor parameter identification using MID).
-Actual mode of application is shown in APP: State variable.
-The mode is changed by writing one to APP: MID to Spin request or APP: Spin to MID request variables.
-The transition between Spin and MID can be done only if actual mode is in a defined stop state (e.g. MID not in progress or motor stopped).
-The result of the change mode request is shown in APP: Fault variable.
+User can switch between two main modes of application: Spin and MID (Motor identification).
+Spin is for control PMSM (see MCAT FreeMASTER interface (Motor Control Application Tuning)).
+MID is for motor parameters identification (see Motor parameter identification using MID).
+Actual mode of application is shown in APP: State variable watch.
+The mode change can be made by APP: MID to Spin request or APP: Spin to MID request variables watch.
+The result of the change mode request shows APP: Fault variable watch.
 MID fault occurs when parameters identification still runs or MID state machine is in the fault state.
 Spin fault occurs when M1 Application switch variable watch is ON or M1 Application state variable watch is not STOP.